jfasch/jfasch-home/trainings/material/soup/cxx-exercises/oo/sensor-w1.rst

 **Testing**

-* When done, test it one the Pi like above
+* When done, test it on the Pi like above